 After trying Rocket Korean, I came away pretty disappointed.
-They don’t do a great job of teaching hangeul, leaving learners unable to read even very basic Korean.
-This, coupled with the repetitive exercises, makes Rocket Korean uninspiring.
+In part, this is because they don’t do a great job of teaching Hangeul, which leaves learners unable to read even very basic Korean.
+I thought this, coupled with the repetitive exercises, made Rocket Korean uninspiring.
 There are better courses that will help you build a sturdier foundation while also being more enjoyable to use.

-Does a poor job accounting for a different writing system.
+Does a poor job accomodating a different writing system.

 The cultural lessons are written with a lot of depth and are interesting to read.

-A good balance between the spoken language and grammar.
+A good balance between the spoken language and grammar explanations.

 Lots of opportunities to practice speaking throughout.